kallsyms/gasp/README.md

 - Tool calling ergonomics suck
 - Other parsers need you to go all in on their stack, you can drop us between whatever agent framework you use doesn't matter.
-- Other parsers are weak when you need to do production level engineering
 - Other Parsers Have Good DevX but weak parsing fundamentals
+- Other parsers are weak when you need to do production level engineering (yes I'm saying this twice because I'm so pissed off at the parsing alternatives I tried)

 In our experience the ergonomics around tool calling kind of suck right now and in the lowest common denominator settings are down right painful.